jimbaker/socket-reboot/README.md

 * As should be expected, we can layer blocking functionality on a common nonblocking implementation.
-But this is especially easy to do in Netty, where blocking ops simply become a matter of waiting on a `ChannelFuture`, with possible timeout.
+But this is especially easy to do in Netty, where making nonblocking ops be blocking is simply a matter of waiting on a `ChannelFuture`, with possible timeout.

 * Netty in particular mostly eliminates the need to manage any aspect of SSL, excepting its setup in a channel pipeline.